 By Terry Trucco

-Is the latest, must-have luxury hotel accoutrement a dishwasher?
+Is the latest, must-have luxury hotel amenity a dishwasher?

-We wondered after a recent tour of the new Hyatt 48Lex, a 116-room glass box with the moniker of a chain hotel and the heart – and size — of a boutique.
-The first thing you see as you enter is a butler’s pantry outfitted with gleaming versions of the expected (stainless steel sink, microwave, mini fridge) and a pair of surprises.
+I wondered after a recent tour of the new Hyatt 48Lex, a 116-room glass box with the moniker of a chain hotel and the heart – and size — of a boutique.
+The first thing you see as you enter is a butler’s pantry outfitted with gleaming versions of the expected (stainless steel sink, microwave, mini fridge).
+But voila, a pair of surprises.
 A clever cabinet swings open to display a superbly stocked, mirror-backed bar (full-size bottles instead of minis).
 And a Fisher-Paykel stainless steel dishwasher drawer nestles under a cupboard.

 If the ground floor is about passing through, the second floor Lexicon Lounge is about settling in.
 With floor-to-ceiling windows, a gas-jet fireplace and plenty of sleek sofas and swivel chairs, it’s an inviting lair.
 You can grab a free coffee or espresso from the brazenly state-of-the-art WMF Bistro coffeemaker and nibble whatever delight the pastry chef has deposited on the refectory table (mini lemon zest bars when we visited – lovely).
 Complimentary breakfast pastries are set out each morning.

 Stacks of Assouline art books line side tables along with the daily papers, collected in whimsical holders labeled NEWS.
 A staffer hovers about helping with the coffeemaker and refilling the snack plate, a quiet reminder that the lounge is for guests, not drop ins.